zzonyo/trust-docs-test/source/index.html.md

 2. Send contract_code to cancel the contracts of that code.

 3. Send symbol+contract_type to cancel the certain contracts under the symbol of that contract_type, e.g. send “BTC” and “this week”, then the BTC weekly contracts will be cancelled.

+4. You can fill in only one of direction and offset to cancel the orders. (such as direction=buy, all buy orders will be cancelled, including "open" and "close" offset)

 > Response:result of multiple order withdrawls (successful withdrew order ID, failed withdrew order ID)